MarkLingo

 - Optionally, tracked translated workspace outputs

-Use MarkLingo: Delete Current Project Translated Files when you only want to clean the current project's extension-tracked translated files and private metadata/cache.
-This project-scoped command intentionally deletes tracked outputs even if they were edited after generation.
+Use MarkLingo: Delete Current Project Translated Files or its shortcut when you only want to clean the current project's extension-tracked translated files.
+MarkLingo asks for confirmation first, intentionally deletes tracked outputs even if they were edited after generation, and keeps other projects' translated files untouched.

 Development